ying32/govcl/README.md

 ## golang binding delphi vcl(lazarus lcl)

 Support win32, win64, linux64, macOS32 (linux and macOS only part of the components, properties, events and methods are valid)

+`Go Version >= 1.9.0`

 ### usage: